Last Updated | November 17, 2023

 What Are The 10 Components Of A Medical Record?

-Here are the ten components of a medical record, along with their descriptions:
+Here are the ten components of a medical record, along with their descriptions followed by a project done for our esteemed client:

 1. Identification Information

-One of the first important components you can find in medical records is the identification information.
+One of the first important components you can find in medical records is identification information.
 Medical records need to have information to help identify who the history belongs to.
-For example, your date of birth, name, marital status and social security number may be noted down.
+For example, your date of birth, name, marital status, and social security number may be noted down.

 2. Medical History